zhmur/servicenow-guides/ServiceNow style guide.md

 1. Use batch update sets whenever possible.
 Even if you have only 2 update sets for productionizing, go ahead and select one of them as a parent.
 1. Capitalize only first letter of the field label.
 Abbreviations can be considered as an exception.
 Examples: "Due date", "JWT token".
 1. Capitalize each word of the table label.
 Examples: "Catalog Task", "Support Group".
 1. Use plural for slushbacket fields.
-Example: "u_regions", "u_countries".
+Examples: "u_regions", "u_countries".